WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Results

 \subsection{Structure-Aware Attention's Effect}

-To demonstrate how \attn{} helps MLLMs focus on the correct elements (like parent and sibling elements) during generation, we simulate 20 cases where generation errors occur mid-process.
-Ideally, mistakes within sibling elements should not disrupt the generation of the main element.
-We select 20 high-performing samples generated by VLM-WebSight fine-tuned with \ours and \noattn.
-Using the HTML code generated by the models, we manually crop and mutate sections to simulate errors.
-The models are then tasked with re-completing the HTML code starting from the error.
-Our goal is to evaluate whether the models are robust enough to handle intermediate errors without causing major failures in subsequent generations.
+To demonstrate how \attn{} helps MLLMs focus on the correct structural elements (such as parent and sibling elements) during generation, we introduce controlled errors in the generation process.
+Specifically, we select 20 high-performing samples—those with the highest CW-SSIM scores—generated by VLM-WebSight fine-tuned with \ours{} and \noattn{}.
+These samples indicate cases where the models originally performed well on UI-to-code generation.
+Our goal is to evaluate whether models fine-tuned with \attn{} exhibit greater robustness in handling intermediate errors compared to those without it.

+For each selected sample, we manually modify the partially generated HTML code by editing the sibling elements of the correct structure, following the example in~\Cref{fig:attention-motivation}.
+These modifications alter the rendered output, simulating realistic errors that could occur during generation.
+The models are then tasked with re-completing the HTML code while being provided the same UI image with the partially generated, incorrect HTML as input.
+Since the modifications affect sibling elements rather than the primary structure, an ideal model should recover from these errors without cascading failures in subsequent generations.

 \Cref{table:rq3_result} shows the results of re-completion following the intermediate mistakes.
 With \noattn, the averaged CW-SSIM across the 20 samples drops by 0.2205 (from 0.8002 to 0.5797) if the model makes intermediate mistakes.
 By contrast, with \ours, the averaged CW-SSIM only drops by 0.0359, from 0.8291 to 0.7932.